silverfs/wikijs-datadump/manuals/cs5-internship/google-chronicle.md

 <br>

 In short: The *Forwarder* (which is either a Chronicle Forwarder or through a protocol like SFTP) sends raw security data and telemetry through a cloud storage service to Chronicle.
 Chronicle segregates and stores the data, which then get parsed and validated for easier processing.
-After the process of parsing and validating, it checks and compares the security data against Chronicle's internal threat analytics tools and systems, and third-party feeds like DHS treat feed, Homeland Security, Avast, and more. lastly, the data gets indexed for it to be searchable.
-Chronicle searches for matches between the security data and the VirusTotal (or other options like Uppercase) malware database.
-When a search query is triggered, VirusTotal information is available in a detailed view.
-Security data older than 6 months are saved in an unparsed raw log format.
+After the process of parsing and validating, it checks and compares the security data against Chronicle's internal threat analytics tools and systems, and third-party feeds like the DHS treat feed, Homeland Security, Avast, and more.
+Lastly, the data gets indexed for it to be searchable.
+Chronicle searches for matches between the security data and the VirusTotal (or others like Uppercase) malware database.
+When a search query is triggered, VirusTotal information is available in a detailed view, along with all other data and telemetry.
+Security data older than 6 months is saved in an unparsed raw log format.
 Data is then searchable through the raw Log Scan or with regular expressions.

 ## Intelligent Data Fusion
 Chronicle is able to map logs into a common model that enriches them automatically and categorizes them into timelines.
 This helps in displaying the entire span of an attack, which makes investigation efforts more easy and effective.